11 Body Wash Refills For A Zero Waste Wash

 How We Found The Best Body Wash Refills

-To find the best of the best refillable body wash, we looked at these brands through the lens of our ethical beauty criteria:
+To find the best refillable body wash, we looked at these brands through the lens of our sustainable beauty criteria:

 - Palm oil free: Or containing RPSO or otherwise sustainable sourced palm oil.

-Isn’t it ironic (cue: Alanis Morissette) that the products we use to clean ourselves are the very ones dirtying our planet?
+Isn’t it ironic (cue: Alanis Morissette) that the same products we use to clean ourselves are dirtying our planet?

-That’s just one reason why we’re full of love for anything that can be refilled and reused instead of replaced or even recycled.
+That’s one reason we’re full of love for anything that can be refilled and reused instead of replaced or even recycled.

-So help us spread that body wash refill love by sharing this article with anyone who has a graveyard of half-empty shower gel bottles in their bathroom.
+Help us spread the body wash refill love by sharing this article with anyone who has a graveyard of half-empty shower gel bottles in their bathroom.